Vadifire/tweeting/README.md

 To post a tweet, run the following command, replacing ```Hello World``` with your desired tweet:
 ```curl -i http://localhost:8080/api/1.0/twitter/tweet -d 'message=Hello World'```

 ## How To Check Code Coverage

 To generate a code coverage report, build the project using ```./gradlew build```
 and run ```./gradlew jacocoTestReport```.
 The test report is called index.html and is located in the
 build/reports/jacoco/test/html/ directory.
 To ensure 100% line and path coverage of required classes, run
 ```./gradlew jacocoTestCoverageVerification```

+## Log Files

+By default, log files are in the /log/ directory.
+All information regarding requests is contained within the requests.log file.
+All other logging is stored in the general.log file.